 The first settlers arrived to what is today Peru in around 14,000 BC – which is relatively late.
 Stone structures were built there more than 5,000 years ago.
 Remains of 3,000-year-old pyramids have been found at other sites.
 Peru, however, is best known for the architectural legacy of the Inca Empire, which ruled large parts of the west coast of South America from the 13th to the 16th century.
 The world-famous mountain city of Machu Picchu and other excavation sites still bear witness to this today.

 The Spaniards, who invaded the area in 1532, defeated the Incas and founded the Viceroyalty of Peru.
-It existed for nearly 300 years before becoming independent during the South American wars of independence.
+It existed for nearly 300 years before becoming independent in 1824 during the South American wars of independence.
 After that, the country continued to experience political strife and remain unstable.
 It also became embroiled in wars with its neighbors, Chile (1879-1884) and Ecuador (1941).
 Due to the electoral system (women and illiterates were denied the right to vote), for decades the political elite represented only a small fraction of the population.
 The mostly conservative presidents ruled in an authoritarian manner and some came to power by coup d'état.